-It is acknowledged that any increase in fares impacts public transport users.
-However, the Queensland Government has a responsibility to all taxpayers across the state to ensure that the financial burden of providing public transport services is kept to a reasonable level and that all attempts are made to ensure reasonable cost recovery.
+It is acknowledged that any increase in fares impacts public transport users, however, the Queensland Government has a responsibility to all taxpayers across the state to ensure that the financial burden of providing public transport services is kept to a reasonable level and that all attempts are made to ensure reasonable cost recovery.
 We believe that this is a reasonable and responsible fare increase that will allow us to continue to deliver new and improved services in order to meet with the growing demand.

-The fare increase will deliver additional 301 000 public transport seats every single week.
+The fare increase will deliver an additional 301 000 public transport seats every single week.

 TransLink has been encouraging the use of the go card product since its introduction in 2007.
-The go card is now used for more than half of all passenger trips on week days - a saving of more than 3000 hours per week in boarding times.
+The go card is now used for more than half of all passenger trips on week days - a saving of more than 3000 hours per week in boarding times

-The go card offers flexible and seamless travel across the 23-zone network.
-This offers customers with the freedom and flexibility to change their plans at any time without having to change their ticketing product due to zonal restrictions, as specified on ticketing products such as weekly and monthly tickets.
+The go card offers flexible and seamless travel across the 23 zone network.
+This offers customers the freedom and flexibility to change their plans at any time without having to change their ticketing product due to zonal restrictions, as specified on ticketing products such as weekly and monthly tickets.

-Capital Hill Building 85 George Street Brisbane 4000 PO Box 2644 Brisbane Queensland 4001 Australia Telephone +61 7 3237 1111 Facsimile +61 7 3224 4242 Email transport@ministerial.qld.gov.au ABN 65 959 415 158 The go card is a trip-based card so that the fare charged is fair for all customers.
+The go card is a trip-based card so that the fare charged is fair for all customers.
 The go card provides incentives for frequent travel where customers receive a 50% discount when they use their card more than ten times in a week, from Monday to Sunday.

-I am pleased to advise that there are over 506 places for passengers to buy a go card (newsagents, 7 Elevens, all staffed train stations and ticketing machines located at selected busway stations), and over 1000 places to top-up a go card across South East Queensland (selected newsagents, 7 Elevens, train stations, selected busway stations and non-Brisbane Transport buses).
-17 new ticketing machines are now available at 12 busway stations.
+I am pleased to advise that there are more than 465 places for passengers to buy a go card (newsagents, 7 Elevens, all staffed train stations and new ticketing machines at busway stations), and over 1000 places to top-up a go card across South East Queensland (newsagents, 7 Elevens, train stations, selected busway stations and all non-Brisbane Transport bus services).
+17 new ticking machines are now available at 12 busway stations.
 A further 23 machines will be rolled out in the coming months.

-In addition, go cards can be ordered and managed by phoning the TransLink Call Centre on 13 12 30 open 24 hours a day, seven days a week, as well as on the website www.translink.com.au at anytime.

-Alternatively, customers are able to top-up registered cards online or by phoning the call centre.
-However, funds may not be available for travel for up to 48 hours.
+In addition, go cards can be ordered and managed by phoning the TransLink Call Centre on 13 12 30, open 24 hours a day, seven days a week, as well as on the website at www.translink.com.au at anytime.
+Alternatively, customers are able to top up registered cards online or by phoning the Call Centre.

-Customers can now also register for the auto top-up functionality.
-This is when a customer's go card balance falls below \$5 and a preset amount of their choice is transferred to their go card.
+Customers can now also register for the auto top up functionality, this is when a customer's go card balance falls below \$5 a preset amount of their choice is transferred to their go card.
 The preset amount starts from \$20, increasing by \$20 increments up to a maximum of \$200.
 The first transaction requires the go card to be presented to a card reader before the funds are loaded; the subsequent transactions will be automatic.